 Homeopathy for Animals: Prescribing And Terminology

-Homeopathic medicine is a very impressive far-reaching method of natural treatment, with a long and celebrated history.
-Over the years, different ways of treating with homeopathic remedies have developed.
+Homeopathic medicine is a very impressive, far-reaching methodology for health, with a long and celebrated history.
+Over the years, different ways of using homeopathic remedies have developed.
 These are the 3 most common types of homeopathic prescribing:

 - “Classical” homeopaths are practitioners who give one single remedy and “watch and wait.”